MileHacker Logo

 Pedestrian-Friendly Areas

-Old Town is best seen by walking.
+Old Town is best seen on foot.
 Mama Ngina Waterfront features a pleasant pedestrian promenade along the ocean.
 Beach areas are well-liked for walks.

 Walking Tours